awerenne/energy-based-multimodal-attention/README.md

     <img width="560" src="slides/figs/noise-generalisation-ip-noisy.png">
 </p>

 Moreover, the blue line seems to stabilize around the horizontal dashed line, the latter representing the maximal performance that could be attained using only the uncorrupted mode (mode **B**) as input.
-This can be interpreted as follows: information in the corrupted mode is used to improve the predictions until the amount of perturbations becomes too high.
-From that point, only the uncorrupted mode is used for predictions.
+This can be interpreted as follows: information in the corrupted mode is used by the prediction model until the amount of perturbations becomes too significant.
+From that turning point, only the uncorrupted mode is used for predictions.
 The same pattern is observed when corrupting mode **B**.

 <p align="center">
     <img width="560" src="slides/figs/noise-generalisation-dm-noisy.png">